zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/FSDP_report.md

 ---

-## Why this exists

-This is a **systems / distributed-training artifact**, built deliberately as the smallest *non-contrived* demonstration that actually **requires** model sharding — and profiled deeply enough to say something concrete about *where* the time goes and *how* I got it back.

-It is a side track to a research project (Qwen2.5-VL-3B SFT + GRPO/DPO on geometry problems).
-The algorithm work produced a tuned champion; this artifact answers the orthogonal question — *"and I can scale it"* — with first-hand FSDP, profiling, and comms-optimization experience rather than a framework one-liner.

-**Scope, stated honestly.** The goal here is distributed-training mechanics, not a task-accuracy result.
-I picked a different, larger model than the research champion precisely *because* 7B is the size that stops fitting on one card — so there is **no accuracy comparison** in this report, and none is owed: fairness matters for *algorithm* claims, and this is a *systems* claim.
+**Scope** The goal here is distributed-training mechanics, not a task-accuracy result.
+I picked a different, larger model than the research champion precisely because 7B is the size that stops fitting on one card — so there is **no accuracy comparison** in this report, and none is owed: fairness matters for algorithm claims, and this is a systems claim.
 Where I made a design choice, I state the alternative I rejected and why.

 ---